gmcgoldr/algorand-tut/README.md

 ## Building a private network

-One of the goals stated in the introduction is to deploy a smart contract into a ledger.
+One of the goals stated in the introduction is to deploy a smart contract onto a ledger.
 In order to do this, you need to be able to make calls to a node which is connected to an Algorand network.
 You can either use a 3rd party online service which will give you access to a running node, or you can install a node locally.